Name:Peter Erling Jacobsen

 The US Senior Open (Jul 29-Aug 1).
 Second-placed Hale Irwin (USA) finished 1 shot behind Jacobsen (USA).
 [Bellerive CC, St Louis, Missouri].

 Played as the Greater Hartford Open (July 24-27).
-Second-placed Chris Riley (USA) finished 2 shots behind Jacobsen (USA), who recorded the last of his seven PGA Tour wins.
+Second-placed Chris Riley (USA) finished 2 shots behind Peter Jacobsen (USA), who recorded the second of his two wins in this event, and last of his seven PGA Tour wins overall.
 [TPC River Highlands, Cromwell, CT].

 Played as the Buick Invitational of California (Feb 9-12).
 Second-placed Mark Calcavecchia (USA), Mike Hulbert (USA), Hal Sutton (USA) and Kirk Triplett (USA) finished 4 shots behind Jacobsen (USA), who recorded back-to-back PGA Tour wins.
 [South course, Torrey Pines, La Jolla, CA].